truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIOEnterprise/ConfigMinioEnterpriseSNMD.md

 {{< include file="/_includes/MinIoEnterpriseConfig1.md" type="page" >}}

-The **Certificates** setting is not required for a basic configuration but is required when setting up multi-mode configurations.
+The **Certificates** setting is not required for a basic configuration but is required when setting up multi mode configurations.
 If you have a valid unrevoked certificate, added in **Credentials > Certificates** area, the **Certificates** dropdown list includes it.
 To use a certificate, select it from the dropdown list.